RevvSpark Client Terms & Legal Policies

 In addition, the Client warrants that any material which the Client causes to be published, displayed or contained with the provided Services will not contain any illegal or unethical material and the copyright for all, text, images and materials used is owned by the Client.

-All project deliverable Materials released for approval will be recorded and tracked by the Client project manager.
-All Materials will be submitted by Supplier to the Client project manager.
-Upon receipt of a deliverable Material, the Client Project Manager will coordinate the evaluation and approval of that deliverable Material within five (5) business days, unless another timeframe is agreed upon.
-Approvals via email are acceptable if they are explicit, as to which deliverable Material is being accepted.
+All project Deliverables released for approval will be recorded and tracked by the Supplier.
+All Deliverables will be submitted by Supplier to the Client project manager.
+Upon receipt of a Deliverable, the Client Project Manager will coordinate the evaluation and approval of that Deliverable within five (5) business days, unless another timeframe is agreed upon.
+Approvals via email are acceptable if they are explicit, as to which Deliverable is being accepted.
 The acceptance or rejection of Materials will be based on the description and completion criteria herein.

 A deliverable Material is acknowledged in one of the following ways: